-With any new software release, it is very common to be interested in what the new version has to offer over the old ones.
+With any new software release, it is widespread to be interested in what the new version offers over the old ones.
 This can be doubly true for something as significant as a new major release of an operating system.

 This article will be covering some of the major differences between CentOS 7 and 8, which we hope will help you decide whether or not to upgrade.

-While yum is still available as a package manager and you can keep using it as you have before, it has received a significant upgrade on the back-end, going from version 3 in CentOS 7, to version 4 in CentOS 8.
+While yum is still available as a package manager, you can keep using it as you have before.
+It has received a significant upgrade on the back-end, going from version 3 in CentOS 7 to version 4 in CentOS 8.

-This new version of yum is based on the DNF (Dandified yum) package manager, for which a major new feature is additional support for modular content as well as adding the ability for plugins to extend the functionality of DNF/yum.
+This new version of yum is based on the DNF (Dandified Yum) package manager.
+A major new feature is additional support for modular content and adding the ability for plugins to extend the functionality of DNF/yum.

-In additional to just having more up to date software available by default, CentOS 8 also provides some changes and additional support for various security related software, tools, and protocols.
+In addition to just having more up-to-date software available by default, CentOS 8 also provides some changes and additional support for various security-related software, tools, and protocols.

-If you choose to manually install CentOS as a desktop setup, or choose to manually install a display manager later on, CentOS 8 has updated the default GNOME display manager available from X.Org server to Waylad.
+If you choose to manually install CentOS as a desktop setup or choose to install a display manager, later on manually, CentOS 8 has updated the default GNOME display manager available from the X.Org server to Waylad.

-Wayland can provide some significant performance improvements over X.Org, as well as providing some additional functionality/support on the back-end.
+Wayland can provide some significant performance improvements over X.Org and provide some additional functionality/support on the back-end.

 Written by David Hamilton / March 25, 2020